The Menu-Size Complexity of Revenue Approximation: Lower Bound on Revenue-Approximation Complexity

 \section{Lower Bound on\texorpdfstring{\\}{ }Revenue-Approximation Complexity}

 In this \lcnamecref{lower-bound}, we prove \cref{cne-lower-bound}, which states that $C(n, \nicefrac{1}{n}) \ge 2^{\Omega(n)}$.
 We consider the simple distribution where the value of each item is (independently) either $0$ or $1$, each with probability~$50\%$.
-Thus, the buyer is interested in (i.e., has value $>0$ for the items in) a random subset of the items (where each subset is chosen with probability exactly $2^{-n}$), and has value $1$ for each item in this subset.
-A revenue-maximizing auction for this setting offers each item, separately, for a take-it-or-leave-it price of $1$; viewed as a menu, this auction has a menu entry for each nonempty bundle of items $\emptyset\ne S\subseteq[n]$, which sells this bundle $S$ for a price of $|S|$.
-This auction clearly maximizes the revenue, as it extracts the full social welfare (i.e., expected sum of item valuations), which is~$\nicefrac{n}{2}$, as revenue.
-An alternative auction, which has only a single menu entry, sells the whole bundle for a price that is slightly less than $\nicefrac{n}{2}$, so that with high probability the size of the set of desired items is at least this price (in which case the bundle is sold).
+Thus, the buyer is interested in (i.e., has value $>0$ for the items in) a random subset of the items (where each subset is chosen with probability exactly~$2^{-n}$), and has value $1$ for each item in this subset.
+A revenue-maximizing mechanism for this setting offers each item, separately, for a take-it-or-leave-it price of $1$; viewed as a menu, this mechanism has a menu entry for each nonempty bundle of items $\emptyset\ne S\subseteq[n]$, which sells this bundle $S$ for a price of $|S|$.
+This mechanism clearly maximizes the revenue, as it extracts the full social welfare (i.e., expected sum of item valuations), which is~$\nicefrac{n}{2}$, as revenue.
+An alternative mechanism, which has only a single menu entry, sells the whole bundle for a price that is slightly less than $\nicefrac{n}{2}$, so that with high probability the size of the set of desired items is at least this price (in which case the bundle is sold).
 Choosing the price to be $\nicefrac{n}{2}-\omega(\sqrt{n})$ is required in order for the probability of selling the bundle to be subconstant.
-Therefore, this simple auction loses (about) a $\frac{1}{\sqrt{n}}$ fraction of the revenue.
-In the proof below, we show that such a $\nicefrac{1}{n^c}$ loss of revenue is necessary in every simple-enough auction, i.e., in every auction having subexponentially many menu entries.
+Therefore, this simple mechanism loses (about) a $\frac{1}{\sqrt{n}}$ fraction of the revenue.
+In the proof below, we show that such a $\nicefrac{1}{n^c}$ loss of revenue is necessary in every simple-enough mechanism, i.e., in every mechanism having subexponentially many menu entries.